Your Career Action Plan

 While you acclimate to Columbia and focus on your studies and on campus involvement, start to learn about CCE's resources, meet with one of our counselors, attend interactive career workshops (especially the Power Half Hours on Resumes/Cover Letters and LionSHARE) and explore the possibility of landing an internship or job during your first spring or summer at college.
-Register for a job agent on LionSHARE to start exploring options!
+Complete your profile on LionSHARE to start exploring options!
 If you're ready to start gaining experience, consider applying to the Columbia Exploration Externship Program, or one of the many other ways to get involved at Columbia.

 As you are more assimilated to college life, start to more deeply explore areas of career interest.
 You can do this through classes, student clubs, networking, and employment opportunities on and off campus, from internships to part time jobs throughout the year.
 Identify the many other ways to get involved in your interest areas through Columbia.
-Take part in CCE's Professional in Residence program, career fairs, alumni panels, site visits, networking events, and information sessions.
+Take part in CCE's career fairs, alumni panels, site visits, networking events, and information sessions.
 Attend interactive career workshops (especially the Power Half Hours on the Job/Internship Search, On Campus Interviewing, and Interviewing and the Career Fair Warmup) to learn new skills.
 As you declare your major and start to explore career options connected to your interests, check out our Exploring Majors and Careers resources.

 Now that you've declared a major and have clearer interests, junior year is the perfect time to gain more experience, meet professionals in career fields, and decide if graduate school or a fellowship program is a step for you after graduation.
 Develop a network and connect with alumni and employers through informational interviews.
 Start to build your professional presence online.
 And be sure to attend interactive career workshops (including those on LinkedIn, a Power Half Hour on Networking and On Campus Interviewing, and our Career Fair Warmup) to prepare!